mataghva/Footprint/README.md

 ### Calorie Calculator
-It's a handy feature to be added to website to calculate the amount of calorie that user burns walking the trails.
-To accomplish this, some more user information like height, weight and age is needed.
+It's a handy feature to be added to the website to calculate the amount of calories that the user burns walking the trails.
+To accomplish this, some more user's information like height, weight, and age is needed.